PockyBum522/spotify-playlists-shuffle-merge/README.md

 Good for running nightly to always have a shuffled selection of two people's playlists, or expand it to more playlists and always have a shuffled daily selection if you have a very large set of playlists for your library.

+Names are extremely weird since they refer to specific playlists I'm doing this with.

 ## Improvements

 Needs a better paginator with a delay between requests, but works fine for now.
 However, this can drain your request limit quite fast, so consider using a custom paginator with delays.
 You can add one in each call to spotifyClient.PaginateAll()